pablo-icm/emm/content/publication/latasa-distribution-2017/index.md

   stratification.
 A simple but unconventional sampling strategy allowed examining the vertical structure with ca. 2 m resolution.
-The distribution of Prochlorococcus , Synechococcus , chlorophytes, pelagophytes, small prymnesiophytes, coccolithophores, diatoms, and dinoflagellates was investigated with a combination of pigment‐markers, flow cytometry and optical and FISH microscopy.
+The distribution of Prochlorococcus , Synechococcus , chlorophytes, pelagophytes, small prymnesiophytes, coccolithophores, diatoms, and dinoflagellates was investigated with a combination of pigment-markers, flow cytometry and optical and FISH microscopy.
 All groups presented minimum abundances at the surface and a maximum in the DCM layer.
 The cell distribution was not vertically symmetrical around the DCM peak and cells tended to accumulate in the upper part